Empowering communities through crowdfunding

 With a national government promise to halve VAWG in a decade, this policy lab springboarded off this commitment to share creative interventions, challenge traditional approaches and seek to improve outcomes through shared expertise.

-This report sets out the CCIN Values and Principles that were explored during this Policy Lab; the approach of the Policy Lab explains the activities and events that took place during the Policy Lab; the insights that came from the facilitated discussions between sector experts (which took place at the events) and then several case studies that give best practise examplesthat can be learnt from and replicated by others.
+This report sets out the CCIN Values and Principles that were explored during this Policy Lab; the approach of the Policy Lab explains the activities and events that took place during the Policy Lab; the insights that came from the facilitated discussions between sector experts (which took place at the events) and then several case studies that give best practise examples that can be learnt from and replicated by others.

-It is our hope that this report will serve as a learning document for other local authorities and their partners in the VAWG space.
+We hope that this report will serve as a learning document for other local authorities and their partners in the VAWG space.

 Emma Moseley